EVM instructions

 To guarantee that create/create2 functions operate correctly, the compiler must be aware of the bytecode of the deployed contract in advance.
 The compiler interprets the calldata arguments as incomplete input for ContractDeployer, as the remaining part is filled in by the compiler internally.
 The Yul datasize and dataoffset instructions have been adjusted to return the constant size and bytecode hash rather than the bytecode itself.

-The code below should work as expected:
+The code below always works as expected:

 MyContract a = new MyContract();